On this page:

 What is efficient pricing?

-A more nationally consistent approach to pricing provides simpler and more transparent VET prices and fees that reflect the cost of delivering high-quality training.
+A more nationally consistent approach to pricing will help to ensure simpler and more transparent VET pricing arrangements that better reflect the cost of delivering high-quality training to all Australians.

 Why is greater investment under a new funding model important?

-A highly skilled workforce is critical to Australia’s economic prosperity.
+A highly skilled workforce is critical to Australia’s economic prosperity and recovery from COVID.
 The Australian Government wants to make the VET system simpler for students, employers and Registered Training Organisations and improve the accessibility and quality of the VET system.
-This would see VET as an equal first choice for skilling.

 What is being done?